Persona 4: Combat

 Inside the TV World, the player assembles a party, consisting of the protagonist and up to three other characters, to explore randomly generated dungeons, each tailored around a victim who had been kidnapped.
 On each floor of a dungeon, the player may find roaming Shadows, as well as treasure chests containing items and equipment.
 Players progress through the dungeon by finding the stairs somewhere on each floor to progress to the next, eventually reaching the final floor where a boss enemy awaits.
 The player enters battle upon coming into contact with a Shadow.
 The player can gain an advantage by attacking the Shadow from behind, whilst being attacked from behind themselves will give the enemy an advantage.
-Similar to the Press Turn system used in other Shin Megami Tensei games, battles are turn-based with characters fighting enemies using their equipped weapons, items, or the special skills of their Personas.
+Similar to the Press Turn system used in other Megami Tensei games, battles are turn-based with characters fighting enemies using their equipped weapons, items, or the special skills of their Personas.
 Aside from the protagonist, who is controlled directly, the other characters can either be given direct commands or be assigned 'Tactics' which alter their battle AI.
-If the protagonist loses all of his HP, the game ends, returning players to the title screen.
+Party members are knocked out if they lose all their HP, but may be revived through items or abilities; however, the battle ends if the protagonist loses all of his HP, after which the player is given an opportunity to reload a save file or restart the battle.
+Otherwise, the game ends, returning players to the title screen.

 Offensive abilities carry several attributes, including Physical, Fire, Ice, Wind, Electricity, Light, Dark and Almighty.
 As well as various enemies carrying different attributes, player characters may also have strengths or weaknesses against certain attacks depending on their Persona or equipment.
 By exploiting an enemy's weakness or performing a critical attack, the player can knock them over, granting the attacking character an additional move, whilst the enemy may also be granted an additional move if they target a player character's weakness.
-If the player knocks all of the enemies down, they may be granted the opportunity to perform an "All-Out Attack", in which all the players rush the downed enemies to inflict heavy damage.
+If the player knocks all of the enemies down, they may be granted the opportunity to perform an "All-Out Attack", in which all party members rush the downed enemies to inflict heavy damage.
 Following a battle, players gain experience points, money, and items from their battle.
 Sometimes after a battle, the player may participate in a mini-game known as "Shuffle: Time" and "Arcana Chance", which can grant player new Personas or various bonuses respectively.